BASKG/GA-WDI-DSI-Hackathon/README.md

 - Deploy!

 ## Tips for DSI Students
 - Start by creating dummy outputs so your WDI team members have something to work with.
 For example, after reviewing your dataset if your model will output a json object with three key, value pairs, start by building a Flask app that returns a json object of 3 random values to a route.
-Building this **Minimum viable product** and passing it along to the WDIers in the early-going will be important.
+Building this **minimum viable product** and passing it along to the WDIers in the early-going will be important.
 As an example, please review the Flask app in the [my_flask_api](./my_flask_api/) folder.
 - Only once you've built your m.v.p. and the infrastructure is in place should you get iteratively more complex (engineer your features, try different models, tune hyperparameters...)
 - Discuss with your team where your predictions will route and what parameters they'll need.
 - Do your data cleaning, EDA, and model tuning in a Jupyter notebook.
 Export the fitted model as a pickled file to save on processing time.